MutiatOba/2tier-architecture-deployment-aws/README.md

 - db info for third party: port 27017 they wont need to ssh - they just need the private ip address to put in the env for app.
 NEVER NEED TO ACCESS DB
 - mongod.conf changed to 0.0.0.0

+1. ensure posts works

-Launch your db instance and check mongod is running  - if it is running then move on to check the app
+Launch your db instance and check mongod is running: ```sudo systemctl status mongod```  - if it is running then move on to check the app

-Launch you app instance - ```npm start``` and the  ```node app.js``` - go to browser to check if it works with port 3000. the reverse proxy would need to be updated.
+Launch you app instance - ```npm start``` and then  ```node app.js``` - go to browser to check if it works with port 3000. the reverse proxy would need to be updated as the ip for app changed with relaunching of instance.

 [[[you can update your reverse proxy file